scottalmond/EscapeRoom/resources/DESIGN.md

 	- A joystick that can be operated while a player is seated the captain's chair.
 Each direction, plus fire, has two wires for sense plus return.
 10 wires total.
 This joystick serves as the 'red' user input and the goal shall be to use this theme color when designing the mounting structure in the captain's chair.
 	- Two single-axis joysticks, one for each of the two wing stations.
 One joystick represents left and right commands.
 The other joystick represents up and down control.
 The joysticks will contain motion limiters that prevent user inputs in the unused directions.
 Each direction has a sense and return.
 8 wires total for the two stations.
 These controls represent the 'green' user input and the goal shall be to use this theme color when designing the wing stations.

 - Implementation [TIER 3] [Software]: When one snake hits the tail of another snake, the damaged portion of the tail is deleted.
-Once a snake has grown a long enough tail, the Snake will be eligable to exit through goal posts.
-The Helm player with the morse code inputs will need to enter the appropriate code to enable the goal posts for the Snake to exit through.
+Once a snake has grown a long enough tail, the Snake will be eligible to exit through goal posts.
+The Helm player with the Morse code inputs will need to enter the appropriate code to enable the goal posts for the Snake to exit through.
 Navigating the correctly colored snake through the goal posts represents completion of one third of the puzzle.
 Navigating all three Snakes through the goal posts represents completion of the game.
 Specially-colored pellets will appear randomly on screen for the snakes to collect.
 A snake that exits the edge of the screen will reappear on the opposing side of the screen in a wrap-around style.

 - Implementation [TIER 2] [Software]: The Snake game shall be considered complete once all three snakes have exited through the goal posts.
 	- Implementation [TIER 2] [Software]: The Wall computer will then proceed to the following chapter such as the Hyperspace game.